theInnuendoProject/MicrobialGenomeMetagenomeCourse/workingwithchewBBACA.md

 mkdir other_assemblies

 # create a list of complete genomes to download
+# we will be using nano for text editing
 touch 2down_cg.txt
 nano 2down_cg.txt

-# copy and paste this list of links into the file (to exit nano press "q" and save the changes with "y"
+# copy and paste this list of links into the file (to exit nano press "q" and save the changes with "y")
 ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/007/265/GCF_000007265.1_ASM726v1/GCF_000007265.1_ASM726v1_genomic.fna.gz
 ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/012/705/GCF_000012705.1_ASM1270v1/GCF_000012705.1_ASM1270v1_genomic.fna.gz
 ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/196/055/GCF_000196055.1_ASM19605v1/GCF_000196055.1_ASM19605v1_genomic.fna.gz